Robby Gordon

 Robert Wesley Gordon (born January 2, 1969) is an American semi-retired auto racing driver.
 He has raced in NASCAR, CART, the IndyCar Series, the Trans-Am Series, IMSA, IROC and the Dakar Rally.
 While no longer competing in IndyCar and NASCAR racing, he is active in top-tier off road motorsports such as BITD, NORRA, and SCORE International.

-Gordon owns and competes in the Stadium Super Trucks (SST), a series he formed in 2013 and whose championship he won in 2013 and 2014.
+Gordon owns and competes in the Stadium Super Trucks (SST), a series he formed in 2013 and whose championship he won in 2013, 2014 and 2024.
 He also operates the Speed family of brands, which includes the energy drink Speed Energy that has sponsored his racing efforts since 2010.

 Off-road racing

-Gordon, the son of off-road racer "Baja Bob" Gordon, started out competing in off road racing.
+Gordon, the son of off-road racer Bob "Baja Bob" Gordon, started out competing in off road racing.
 He won five consecutive SCORE International off-road class championships from 1986 to 1990, a sixth championship in 1996, and a seventh championship in 2009.
 Gordon also won two championships in the Mickey Thompson stadium series, three Baja 500 in 1989, 1990, and 2005, and three Baja 1000 in 1987, 1989, and 2006.
 Gordon also participated (and won) the last SCORE International off road race at the now closed Riverside Raceway in 1988.

 Gordon had continued off-road racing throughout his career in Champ Car and NASCAR.
 In 2005 Gordon took part in the famous sixteen-day Dakar Rally, driving for the Red Bull sponsored Volkswagen team.
 He became the first American to win a stage in the car division.
 He won two stages in total and a twelfth place division finish.
 In 2006, Gordon took part in the Dakar Rally in a Hummer H3.
 Team Dakar USA did well until stage nine, when a damaged radiator caused late arrival at Atar, Mauritania, and subsequent disqualification.
 Gordon and co-driver Andy McMillin won the trophy truck class in the 2006 Baja 1000, finishing second overall in the race.
 After that, Gordon competed in his third Dakar Rally in 2007, driving the Monster Energy Hummer H3 for Team Dakar USA.
 He finished in the eighth position, his best finish in this race.
 His current trophy truck sponsor is Speed Energy and drove his Monster Energy truck in the 2007 Baja 500 with a second overall finish.
 Gordon's sisters Beccy Gordon and Robyn Gordon competed in the 2006 Baja 1000 on the all-woman team All-American Girl Racing.

 Gordon raced in selected Traxxas TORC Series events, including the 2010 AMSOIL Cup World Championship race at Crandon International Off-Road Raceway.
 He led the first lap of the race before retiring with mechanical difficulties.

 Gordon finished third in the 2009 Dakar Rally in South America, where the event was moved after terrorist threats led to the cancellation of the 2008 event.
 He finished eighth in the 2010 Dakar Rally in South America with his Monster Energy truck.
 He was excluded from the 2012 edition after stage 10 for illegal modifications of his engine.